orosz-usgs/WQP_UI/README.md

 #points to the sld endpoint you want to use.
 SLD_ENDPOINT = ''
 ```
+3. Need to compile the less style sheets into css.
+This can be done by running `mvn lesscss:compile`

 Now you can run the application within the virtualenv by executing:
 `python run.py`